It seems I’m incapable of ever sitting still, as that inexplicable feeling of wanderlust always seems to take hold.

 As it was such a nice day, I opted to not visit the inside of the palace.
 Instead, I spent all my time outside starting with the palace’s grand park.

 Notable is an orangery overlooking the water, a conservatory restaurant and terrace café.
 There are also sculptures, fountains and even a grotto.
+The perfect setting to take tons of Schwerin photos.

 I deemed it time to have another rest and spent a good hour sipping a cappuccino at the terrace café.